 (Re)discover host labels

-The NVDCT tool relies on certain host labels discovered via the aforementioned plug-ins.
-These labels are:
+The NVDCT tool relies on certain host labels discovered via the built-in plugins.

 When the host label discovery is finished, you can review the discovered host labels: